spacewalk01/yolov5-fire-detection/README.md

 python detect.py --weights runs/train/yolov9-c2/weights/best.pt --source ../input.mp4
 ```

 You can download the pretrained yolov9-c.pt model from [google drive](https://drive.google.com/file/d/1nV5C3dbc_Q3CoczHaERTojr78-SFPdMI/view?usp=sharing) for fire detection.
 Note that this model was trained on the fire dataset for 50 epochs.
-Fix for detect.py error [link](https://github.com/WongKinYiu/yolov9/issues/162).
+Refer to [link](https://github.com/WongKinYiu/yolov9/issues/162) to fix for detect.py runtime error.

 ## ⏱️ Results
 The following charts were produced after training YOLOv5s with input size 640x640 on the fire dataset for 10 epochs.